 Diamond Hill Capital Management has been around since 2000, though the firm’s predecessor company, Banc Stock Group, was founded in 1988.
 The firm is owned by a combination of its employees and outside investors, with the former claiming 16 of the overall shares and the latter holding the remaining 84%.

-With nearly 3,000 clients to its name, Diamond Hill Capital Management works with a wide variety of client types.
+With thousands of clients to its name, Diamond Hill Capital Management works with a wide variety of client types.
 While other investment advisors make up the largest percentage of its client base, the firm also maintains relationships with a handful of individuals (both with and without a high net worth), retirement plans, charitable organizations, investment companies, businesses, insurance companies, government entities and pooled investment vehicles.

 There is no standard minimum initial investment at Diamond Hill Capital Management.
 Instead, the firm requires different amounts for each investment strategy.

-For its small-cap, small-mid-cap, mid-cap, large-cap, large-cap concentrated, all-cap select and global strategies, the minimum is $10 million.
+For its small-cap, small-mid-cap, mid-cap, large-cap, large-cap concentrated, international, all-cap select and global strategies, the minimum is $10 million.
 A $25 million minimum is necessary for the firm’s corporate credit and high-yield strategies.
 But the core bond strategy comes with a minimum account size requirement of $50 million, as does the international strategy.
 Lastly, the two short duration strategies each call for a $200 million minimum investment.

 Services Offered by Diamond Hill Capital Management

 Diamond Hill Capital Management’s services are based solely around investment portfolio management.
 The firm offers nearly a dozen separate investing strategies that are chosen based on each client’s needs.

 Some of the aforementioned strategies are provided to third-party wrap fee program sponsors and unified managed account (UMA) programs.
 Through these services, the firm gives access to its strategies so its investment advisor clients can then offer them to their own clients.